webdesigns23/stitch-flow-fullstack-app/README.md

-# Sewing Project Manager Full-Stack App
+Sewing Project Manager Full-Stack App
 =======

-## Stay inspired and organized with all your sewing projects in one easy space
+Stay inspired and organized with all your sewing projects in one easy space

-Include a README.md with:

-## Technologies used
-## Setup and run instructions
-## Overview of core functionality

-## Overview
+# Overview
-LunaLuxe is your gateway to the stars—a next-generation travel platform designed for cosmic explorers.
-This application includes the following features:
-* Welcome page with a short about us description
-* A list of transportation vessels that we offer with a button for displaying vessel stats
-* A list of destination planets that we travel too, along with an "Expore" button for more information about destination.
-* An exploration planner page to filter through what each planet destination has to offer, see what vessel options work best for you and calculate your anticipated travel time base off of the selected destination and transportation vessel.
+A sewing project management tracker that helps casual sewists, quilters, and cosplayers turn creative ideas into finished projects.
+Plan your projects, track your progress, and keep all your pattern specs, materials, costs and notes in one place.
+Whether you’re starting something new or revisiting a favorite creation, StitchFlow keeps your sewing projects moving smoothly from the first stitch to the final seam so you can spend less time organizing and more time sewing.

+# Features
+- Users can view Projects and Patterns
+- Add Projects and Patterns
+- Delete Projects and Patterns
+- Update status of Projects
+- Update Pattern Information
+- Connect Patterns to Projects
+- View all completed Projects
+- View a Dashboad that gives an overview of how many projects and patterns they have as well as a pie chart that shows how many projects are at a certain status.

 # Tools Featured in this Project:
 - [GitHub Repo](https://github.com/webdesigns23/stitch-flow-fullstack-app.git)